Reliable Flow Meter Supplier

 Ultrasonic Flow Meter

-Ultrasonic flow meters use sound waves to measure the velocity of liquids inside a pipe, offering a non-invasive, highly accurate solution for various fluids — even those that are dirty or aerated.
+Ultrasonic flow meters use sound waves to measure fluid velocity inside a pipe, providing a non-invasive and highly accurate solution for a wide range of liquid applications — including dirty or aerated fluids.

-These meters are commonly used in HVAC systems, water treatment, chilled water, and district cooling due to their clamp-on and inline installation flexibility, especially where pipe modification is not possible.
+These meters are commonly used in HVAC systems, water treatment plants, chilled water circuits, and district cooling, thanks to their clamp-on and inline installation flexibility, especially where pipe modification is not possible.

-With no moving parts, ultrasonic meters are maintenance-free and provide reliable readings even under harsh operating conditions — including high pressure, corrosive media, and high temperatures.
+With no moving parts, ultrasonic meters require minimal maintenance and deliver reliable readings even under harsh operating conditions such as high pressure, corrosive media, and elevated temperatures.

 Differential Pressure Flow Meter